Pest Identification: Crickets In Tennessee

 Crickets are a common site during the spring and summer months in Tennessee, and their signature chirp is often associated with warm summer nights.
 Crickets are a common sighting throughout spring and summer, and won’t find their way inside until late Summer and early Fall before dying off in the winter.

-Camel crickets, house crickets, field crickets, and mole crickets are the most common types of crickets seen around Tennessee.
+Camel crickets, house crickets, field crickets, and mole crickets are the most common types seen in Tennessee.
 These species love dark, moist spaces and will usually be found in basements, crawl spaces, or laundry rooms around the home.
-Crickets are also nocturnal and most active at night.
+They are also nocturnal and most active at night.

 Camel Crickets in Tennessee

 Camel crickets are the creepiest and most easily identified cricket species.
 Their long hind legs give them a spider-like appearance and allow them to jump up to four feet!
 They love dark, moist spaces and are most active at night as they see better in the dark.
 If you think you’ll hear these hopping invaders before you see them, think again!
 Camel crickets don’t chirp and instead spread their own poop on walls, called frass, to mark their territory.
-If you believe you’ve seen camel crickets in our home, read more about these crickets and how you can prevent them in your home.
+If you believe you’ve spotted them in your home, read more about these crickets and how you can prevent them in your home.

 Field Crickets in Tennessee